 Vintage Christmas Home Tour

-See our full Vintage Christmas Home Tour and take your own trip down memory lane.
+Join us for our full Vintage Christmas Home Tour and take your own trip down memory lane.

 This year I wanted to celebrate all the fun retro and vintage Christmas themes, like Frosty the Snowman and Rudolph the Red Nosed Reindeer.
 I always find that these old 1960’s & 1970’s claymation cartoons, really take me back to my own childhood joy for the holidays.
 This year we decided to implement decor for a Vintage Christmas Home Tour.